-Like any great work, the best packaging designs need to be well developed from the beginning to final stages.
-Here at PI, we follow an extensive end-user analysis process to ensure packaging is protective and durable.
-Consider the following as you work with your packaging company to develop your own design that will perform well in end-user analysis.
+The best packaging designs need to be well developed from the beginning to the final stages.
+Plastic Ingenuity follows an extensive process to ensure packaging is protective, durable, and sustainable.
+Consider the following factors to create a design that performs well.

 Proper Material Selection

-- UV light requirements—Some companies must take UV light into consideration when developing packaging designs.
-To keep their food products in sanitary condition and to prevent spoilage, many companies incorporate UV filters into their packaging designs.
-As you develop your packaging design, consult with your company about any UV exposure your products will have.
+UV light requirements – To prevent food spoilage and maintain freshness, many companies incorporate UV filters into their packaging materials.
+As you develop your package, consider any UV exposure your products may encounter.

-- Gauge—How thick does your packaging design need to be?
-Consider the environment in which your product will be used.
-Food products may need a thicker gauge of plastic to resist outside tampering and to prevent any chemicals from leaching, depending on what level of protection they need.
+Gauge—How thick does your material need to be?
+Consider the setting where your product exists.
+Food products may need a thicker gauge to prevent tampering and avoid leakage.

 Cost Expectations and Budgeting